-- ix. drive-by shooting; and - x. vehicular homicide or vehicular assault caused by driving a vehicle while under the influence of intoxicating liquor or any drug, or by operating a vehicle in a reckless manner. - any sex offense as defined in RCW 9.94A.030, which includes any felony violation of chapter 9A.44 RCW (other than failure to register as a sex offender in violation of 9A.44.132), including rape, rape of a child, child molestation, sexual misconduct with a minor, indecent liberties, voyeurism, and any felony conviction or adjudication with a sexual motivation finding; - c. any weapons violation of chapter 9.41 RCW, including having a dangerous weapon at school in violation of RCW 9.41.280; - C. Two or more violations of the following within a three-year period - a. criminal gang intimidation in violation of RCW 9A.46.120: - b. gang activity on school grounds in violation of RCW 28A.600.455; - willfully disobeying school administrative personnel in violation of RCW 28A.635.020; and - d. defacing or injuring school property in violation of RCW 28A.635.060; and - D. Any student behavior that adversely affects the health or safety of other students or educational staff.
+- robbery; - drive-by shooting; and - vehicular homicide or vehicular assault caused by driving a vehicle while under the influence of intoxicating liquor or any drug, or by operating a vehicle in a reckless manner. - any sex offense as defined in RCW 9.94A.030, which includes any felony violation of chapter 9A.44 RCW (other than failure to registered as a sex offender in violation of 9A.44.132), including rape, rape of a child, child molestation, sexual misconduct with a minor, indecent liberties, voyeurism, and any felony conviction or adjudication with a sexual motivation finding; - any weapons violation of chapter 9.41 RCW, including having a dangerous weapon at school in violation of RCW 9.41.280; or - unlawful possession or delivery, or both, of a controlled substance in violation of chapter 69.50 RCW. - 3.
+Two or more violations of the following within a three-year period - o criminal gang intimidation in violation of RCW 9A.46.120: - o gang activity on school grounds in violation of RCW 28A.600.455; - willfully disobeying school administrative personnel in violation of RCW 28A.635.020; and - o defacing or injuring school property in violation of RCW 28A.635.060; and - 4.
+Any student behavior that adversely affects the health or safety of other students or educational staff.

-The district may only administer long-term suspension or expulsion for behavioral violations that meet the definitions provided under RCW 28A.600.015(a) through (d) as outlined above, and after determining that the student would pose an imminent danger to others or, in the case of long-term suspension, an imminent threat of material and substantial disruption of the educational process should they return to school before an imposed length of exclusion.
-Consistent with this policy and procedure, the district will work to develop definitions and consensus on what constitutes such an imminent danger or imminent threat to reduce the effect of implicit or unconscious bias.
+The district may only administer long-term suspension or expulsion for behavioral violations that meet the definitions provided under RCW 28A.600.015(6)(a) through (d) as outlined above, and after determining that the student would pose an imminent danger to others or, in the case of long-term suspension, an imminent threat of material and substantial disruption of the educational process should they return to school before an imposed length of exclusion.
+Consistent with this policy and procedure, the district will work to develop definitions and consensus on what constitutes an imminent danger or imminent threat to reduce the effect of implicit or unconscious bias.